Bini-tech/printf/README.md

 Applying variadic functions
 The complexities of printf function
 How to use git in a team setting
-Hoe to work in a team
+How to work in a team